IBM, Remote-Work Pioneer, is Calling Thousands Of Employees Back To the Office

 Re: (Score:2)

+They need the marketers on board to sell it to the rest of the company.
+Once the marketers have gone through the pain of relocating they will take great pleasure on forcing the same down other people's throats.

 Result:Loss of the lots of talent.
 On purpose?
-(Score:2)
+(Score:3)

 Re: (Score:2)